 Dr Gälb Cup with JO animation giant slalom traditionally takes place at the end of March in the training center on the snowfarming slope of Tschentenalp.

 For the New Year's Eve with 5 courses in the mountain restaurant TschentenAlp from 18:30 - 23:55, seats must be reserved in advance.
 Mountain rides 0:30 o'clock, 1:00 o'clock and 1:30 o'clock.

 In July there is the Tschentenjutz on the Schnarihubl with the Yodel Club Adelboden and the Örgeli-Trio Furggiblick, followed by the Chilbi in the TschentenAlp restaurant.

-In summer there are concerts on the terrace of the mountain restaurant from time to time, for example with Nils Burri.
-On Sundays there is either TschentenGrill or brunch at the mountain restaurant.
+In summer there are occasional concerts on the terrace of the mountain restaurant, for example with Nils Burri.
+On Sundays, either TschentenGrill or brunch takes place at the mountain restaurant.

 Mountain Restaurant, Tschenten Chalet and Tschenten Drom on Tschentenalp

 In total there are three houses on Tschenten, the mountain restaurant, the Tschenten Chalet and the Tschenten Drom.

 As a self-service restaurant, the mountain restaurant on TschentenAlp offers warm cuisine with soups of the day and fried sausages until 3 pm.
 Cold snacks, salads and cakes are also available.

 The restaurant can be booked for celebrations with family, company or club.
 For this purpose, banquet proposals are available, which are customized.
 Raclette evenings are regularly held here between 18:00 and 22:00.
 The last gondola descends on these evenings at 22:00.